tehcentr2014/cherry-leaves-5-4/README.md

 ### Media

-- The photos used on the home and sign-up page are from This Open-Source site.
+- The photos dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-- The images used for the gallery page were taken from this other open-source site.

 ## Acknowledgements (optional)

-- Thank the Code Institute who provided support throughout this project.
+- Thanks the Code Institute who provided support throughout this project.

 ## How to use this repo